geraldcalderonofficial/primehr-new-uiux-design/README.md

 # PrimeHR - New UI/IX Design
-New UI/UX Desig for PrimeHR Job Portal Application.
+New UI/UX Design for PrimeHR Job Portal Application.